Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 - Performance: what performance goals will the software be required to satisfy?
 - Usability: how will the user interact with the software?
 - Portability: to what extent should the software be able to run on different systems with minimal changes?
-- Reliability: to what extent should the software we able to operate without failures and remain available for use when needed?
+- Reliability: to what extent should the software we able to operate without errors and unexpected failures?
+- Availability: to what extent should the software remain accessible and operational when needed?

 ## The Coffee Beans Analysis Project